 To relieve panic symptoms, benzodiazepines such as alprazolam (Xanax) might be administered.
-They will not, however, help with an underlying anxiety condition and can quickly develop into addiction.
+They will not help with an underlying anxiety condition and can quickly develop into addiction.

-As a result, physicians only recommend utilizing them for a short amount of time during a crisis.
-Because benzodiazepines are a prescription medication, you will almost probably need to be diagnosed with panic disorder in order to obtain them.
+As a result, physicians only recommend utilizing them for a short time during a crisis.
+Because benzodiazepines are prescription medications, you will probably need to be diagnosed with panic disorder to obtain them.
 A doctor may prescribe antidepressants for long-term usage in specific instances.

 3. Use Deep Breathing

 While hyperventilation is a sign of panic attacks that can heighten terror, deep breathing can help alleviate panic symptoms during an attack.

 In a 2017 study, 40 patients were randomly assigned to either a deep or diaphragmatic breathing therapy group or a control group.